 • Managed the leave tracking system, ensuring accurate records and compliance with company policies.

-Start by highlighting your technical expertise, such as knowledge of relevant systems, payroll, and employment law, to demonstrate your ability to manage essential HR functions.
-In addition, highlight specialised skills in areas such as talent acquisition, employee relations, and benefits administration to position yourself as a strong candidate for specific HR roles.
+Start by emphasising technical expertise in areas like HR systems, payroll, and employment law.
+Also, highlight specialised skills such as talent acquisition, employee relations, and benefits administration to match specific HR roles.

 Desirable technical skills for jobs in human resources: